Frequently Asked Questions regarding Q magnet devices:

 The Q magnet devices do not cause dependency like narcotics or other analgesics.
 You may remove them at any time without any negative effects.
 If you remove the devices, your painful condition may return.
 If you experience severe or chronic pain, and the devices seem to relieve this pain, it is possible that it may be necessary to wear the devices for an indefinite time.

-The device will work indefinitely if properly placed.
+The device should continue to work if properly placed.
 If the device is in the proper location and being used as directed, and the discomfort returns, check the placement of the device first.
 Many times a very small shift in position will alter the effect.
 Also, be certain to take care of the devices since magnetic devices are damaged if dropped or exposed to high temperatures.
 Never leave the devices in a car, especially during hot summer months.
 The prolonged exposure to heat will damage the devices.
 They can be damaged if dropped on a hard surface.

 It has also been observed that Q magnets can loose their effectiveness while the user is suffering from a high temperature fever.